-18. Defendants Genius Products T, Inc., Genius Product NT, Inc., and Genius Products, Inc. are California corporations with their principal places of business in California.
-Each of these Defendants ignored all corporate formalities and had no corporate governance policies in place; they commingled funds and assets with each other and with all other corporate defendants named in this lawsuit; they concealed and misrepresented the true and equitable owners of the company; they lacked any true independent authority to make business decisions impacting the company; and they existed simply as a mechanism through which the true and equitable owners of the company could avoid any type of civil liability for their conduct.
-Each of these Defendants were and are the alter ego of all other defendants named in this lawsuit.
-Each of these Defendants also formed a conspiracy with all other defendants named in this lawsuit, and all wrongful acts performed as alleged in this complaint were done in furtherance of the common design of that conspiracy.
+Defendant Aristotle Equipment LLC is a California limited liability 20. company with its principal place of business in California.
+Defendant Aristotle Equipment LLC's sole member is Genius Sales LLC, a California limited liability companies with its principal places of business in California.
+In turn, Genius Sales LLC's sole member is Genius Fund I Inc., a Delaware corporation with its principal place of business in California.
+Upon information and belief, Defendant Aristotle Equipment LLC ignored all corporate formalities; it commingled funds and assets with all other corporate defendants named in this lawsuit; it concealed and misrepresented the true and equitable owners of the company; it lacked any true independent authority to make business decisions impacting the company; and it existed simply as a mechanism through which the true and equitable owners of the company could avoid any type of civil liability for their conduct.
+Defendant Aristotle Equipment LLC was and is the alter ego of all other defendants named in this lawsuit, and was effectively owned and controlled by Defendant Shinder (among others).
+Defendant Aristotle Equipment LLC also formed a conspiracy with all other defendants named in this lawsuit, and all wrongful acts performed as alleged in this complaint were done in furtherance of the common design of that conspiracy.